wso2/docs-is/en/docs/guides/identity-lifecycles/role-based-permissions.md

 3. Select **admin** and click **Update**.
     ![Assign login permissions to Alex]({{base_path}}/assets/img/guides/assign-login-permissions.png)

-Your user will be granted login permissions for the Management Console.
+The user will be granted login permissions for the management console along with other admin permissions.
+See the complete list of [access permissions](#access-permissions) given below.

 ## Access permissions